 Multi-period immunization: A portfolio strategy in which a portfolio is created that will be capable of satisfying more than one predetermined future liability regardless if interest rates change.

-Multiple rates of return: More than one rate of return from the same project that make the net present value of the project equal to zero.
+Multiple rates of return: More than one rate of return from the same project that makes the net present value of the project equal to zero.
 This situation arises when the IRR method is used for a project in which negative cash flows follow positive cash flows.
 For each sign change in the cash flows, there is a rate of return.

 Multiple regression: The estimated relationship between a dependent variable and more than one explanatory variable.